aviral-batra/obsidian-power-search/README.md

 2. Select your debounce refresh timeouts and activate the indexes you want to search by enabling their toggles
 3. Search happens automatically!

-N.B.
-Restart app to deactivate indexes (restart won't be needed in the future)

 ## Setup for built in indexes

 ### Anki